-It is unlikely you will always have quick and easy access to foods which are both Vegan and ketogenic while traveling.
+It is unlikely you will always have quick and easy access to foods that are both Vegan and ketogenic while travelling.
 Rather than having to go hungry when you are not near places with suitable food for your diet. take the time to prepare some snacks you can take with you.

 - Prepare meals for long travel periods

-This will prevent you from having to eat either a non-Vegan or non-ketogenic friendly meal while in transit.
-Snack only go so far, if you have a transit of 8+ hours it makes traveling simpler to have a full meal ready to go (unless you plan to use your time in transit to fast).
+This will prevent you from having to eat either a non-vegan or non-ketogenic-friendly meal while in transit.
+Snacks only go so far, if you have a transit of 8+ hours it makes travelling simpler to have a full meal ready to go (unless you plan to use your time in transit too fast).

 What foods are both Vegan and ketogenic friendly?